This article on ancient India covers Gupta and post-Gupta rulers.

 - Rock cut temples.

-- Examples of early temples : Bhitargaon, UP (AD 500) – made of baked brick and stone, Mahabalipuram – monolithic temples, Aihole Durga temple (AD 600).
+- Examples of early temples: Bhitargaon, UP (AD 500) – made of baked brick and stone, Mahabalipuram – monolithic temple, Aihole Durga temple (AD 600).

-- PS: Association of ivory worked paid for one the beautiful gateways at Sanchi.
+- PS: Association of Ivory worked paid for one of the beautiful gateways at Sanchi.

 - Jain monastery in Orissa.